DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 #### Upload success

-When the ESFA file is successfully uploaded, all claims referenced are updated in the service.
+When a user successfully uploads the ESFA file, all claims referenced are updated in the service.

 The upload can result in a claim being in one of two states: